 Krewe of Boo begins in the Marigny and rolls up Decatur Street onto Canal Street, and ends at Tchoupitoulas in the Warehouse District.

-In addition to the parade itself, Krewe of Boo puts on a variety of other events, including a luncheon the Friday before the parade, a fun run the morning of the parade, a watch-party during the parade, and a dance party after the parade so you can celebrate all weekend.
+In addition to the parade itself, Krewe of Boo puts on a variety of other events, including a luncheon the Friday before the parade, a fun run the morning of the parade, a watch-party during the parade, and a dance party after the parade so you can celebrate all weekend long.